-This Eight Point Star Wallhanging mixes African print themes with a quilting pattern that feels like Urbano Carioca music.
-The inner border is made from traditional mudcloth and the binding is made from a classic bandana print.
-Mudcloth and bandanas have a long history, so I thought it would be fitting to combine the past and present in this project.
+This Eight Point Star Wallhanging mixes African print themes with a quilting pattern that resembles Urbano Carioca music.
+The inner border is made from traditional mud cloth, and the binding is made from a classic bandana print.
+Mud cloths and bandanas have a long history, so I thought combining the past and present in this project would be fitting.

 Interested in having a custom quilt made?
 For custom quilts or media inquiries, please see my Get in Contact page.